1. Who we are

 ||Legitimate interests â we use your personal information to prevent and detect harm and crime.

 ||Legitimate interests - we use your personal information to address any claims you make against us.
 In some cases we may also be under a legal obligation to disclose your personal information (for example, in connection with legal proceedings).

-Our websites and apps are not intended for children and we do not knowingly collect data relating to children.
+Our Digital Services are not intended for children and we do not knowingly collect data relating to children.